-Data

-Information such as mileage, fuel efficiency, disposal costs, salvage value, expected maintenance costs and fuel cost estimates, can all be used to calculate the optimal replacement time for older vehicles.
+- Data Information such as mileage, fuel efficiency, disposal costs, salvage value, expected maintenance costs and fuel cost estimates, can all be used to calculate the optimal replacement time for older vehicles. - KPIs Setting targets can highlight when vehicles are past their peak performance which can allow businesses to plan strategically.

-KPIs

-Setting targets can highlight when vehicles are past their peak performance which can allow businesses to plan strategically.

-Driver training
+DRIVER TRAINING

-Poor driving behaviours

-Speeding, frequent breaking, and idling are strongly associated with inefficient fuel consumption, contributing to higher fuel and maintenance costs.
-Sustainable driving awareness training could be offered during new start induction sessions or staff refresher sessions.

-Accelerating only when necessary

-The accelerator is not a constant requirement.
-Going downhill and slowing down present opportunities to activate the fuel cut-off switch by removing the foot from the accelerator at the earliest opportunity and remaining in gear as the vehicle travels, reducing fuel flow.

-Early gear changing

-The higher the gear (relative to the desired speed), the lower the RPM, the better the fuel economy.
+- Poor driving behaviours Speeding, frequent breaking, and idling are strongly associated with inefficient fuel consumption, contributing to higher fuel and maintenance costs.
+Sustainable driving awareness training could be offered during new start induction sessions or staff refresher sessions. - Accelerating only when necessary The accelerator is not a constant requirement.
+Going downhill and slowing down present opportunities to activate the fuel cut-off switch by removing the foot from the accelerator at the earliest opportunity and remaining in gear as the vehicle travels, reducing fuel flow. - Early gear changing The higher the gear (relative to the desired speed), the lower the Revs Per Minute (RPM), the better the fuel economy.
 Moving to a higher gear earlier, and skipping gears if appropriate, helps reduce fuel consumption.

-Going electric and alternative fuels

-Electric options

-Different options have emerged over the last few decades including electrification and hydrogen fuel cell batteries.
-Electric (EV), battery powered electric (BEV) and plug-in hybrid (PHEV) trucks are becoming more popular amongst urban operators.

-Alternative fuels
+GOING ELECTRIC AND ALTERNATIVE FUELS

-Such as Hydrotreated Vegetable Oil (HVO) and biogas have offered lower emission fuel alternatives for Internal Combustion Engines, often can be used as drop in replacements and these can have up to 96% less carbon emissions.
+- Electric options Different options have emerged over the last few decades including electrification and hydrogen fuel cell batteries.
+Electric Vehicle (EV) and Plug-in Hybrid Electric Vehicle(PHEV) trucks are becoming more popular amongst urban operators. - Alternative fuels Such as Hydrotreated Vegetable Oil (HVO) and biogas have offered lower emission fuel alternatives for Internal Combustion Engines, often can be used as drop in replacements and these can have up to 96% less carbon emissions.